piero-ranalli/Astro-WCS-PP/README.md

 - \- __event files__ use a different projection

-    XMM-Newton event files use different keywords (TCRPX\[12\], TCDLT\[12\], TCRVL\[12\]) and a different ("gnomonic") projection.
+    Chandra and XMM-Newton event files use different keywords (TCRPX\[12\], TCDLT\[12\], TCRVL\[12\]) and a different ("gnomonic") projection.
 Hence specialised routines are provided for them.

-    Also, while image "pixel" have a non-ambiguous definition, event files use "physical pixels" which broadly correspond to detector pixels (e.g., in Chandra, 1 phys.pixel = 1 detector pixel; in XMM-Newton, 5 phys.pix = 1 PN pixel).
+    Also, while "image pixels" have a non-ambiguous definition, event files use "physical pixels" which broadly correspond in size to detector pixels (e.g., in Chandra, 1 phys.pixel = 1 detector pixel; in XMM-Newton, 5 phys.pix = 1 PN pixel) though a rotation has already been applied before producing the event files.
+This is the reason why the CROTA2 keyword is missing in event file headers and images derived from those, and why rotations are not yet implemented.